 (13) “Panel chair” means that Commissioner serving on a panel who is designated by the Chairperson to serve as the Chairperson of the panel.

-(14) A "place of public accommodation" means any establishment which caters to or offers goods or services or facilities to, or solicits patronage from, the general public.
+(14) “Place of public accommodation” means any establishment which caters to or offers goods or services or facilities to, or solicits patronage from, the general public.
 This definition includes state agencies, local government agencies, and state-funded agencies performing public functions.
-This definition shall apply to hotels and motels catering to the transient public, but it shall not apply to the sale or rental of houses, housing units, apartments, rooming houses or other dwellings, nor to tourist homes with less than 10 rental units catering to the transient public.
+This definition includes hotels and motels catering to the transient public, but it does not apply to the sale or rental of houses, housing units, apartments, rooming houses, or other dwellings, nor to tourist homes with less than 10 rental units catering to the transient public.

 (15) “Respondent” means a person who is alleged to have committed a discriminatory public accommodations practice.